 The dental coverage administered by Southland will offer a dental network to members and dependents enrolled in the dental plan.
-Under the Southland dental network, known as "DentaNet", members have the opportunity to use the network dentists but still have the freedom to use any dentist.
+Under the Southland dental network, known as "DentaNet", members can use the network dentists but still have the freedom to use any dentist.
 DentaNet dentists cannot balance bill you for the difference between the negotiated fee schedule and what they normally charge.
 On services requiring you to pay a coinsurance fee, the coinsurance payment will be based on a negotiated fee.
-The LGHIB and its members save money when DentaNet dentists are used.
+Local Gov and its members save money when DentaNet dentists are used.

 Visit www.southlandbenefit.com for a list of DentaNet providers.